Flamenco Intimo Cast 2024

 Dancer, Carlos Montufar directs World Dance Collective in Phoenix, AZ.
 A former dancer at the Riviera Hotel and Casino in Las Vegas, he trained with Joaquin Encinias at the National Conservatory of Flamenco in Albuquerque, NM where he also performed with Yjastros, the National Flamenco Repertory Company.
 He performed with Flamenco Theatre from 2014 – 2019.

-The following artists performed as guest artists with Flamenco Íntimo in the years between 2008 and 2013.
+The following artists performed with Flamenco Íntimo between 2008 and 2013.

 Ricardo Anglada